 Job seekers can be challenged when documenting any employment gaps when writing their resumes.
 I’m sure you know, one of the sections you need to include when you are creating your resume is a list of the jobs you have held.

 Most experts recommend you list your previous five places of employment.
-At first, writing down the names of the schools or institutions you have worked seems simple.
+At first, writing down the names of the schools or institutions you have worked for seems simple.

 Some people think they shouldn’t mention temporary jobs, contract jobs, or lost jobs.
 But if you leave a gap in your resume, the prospective school will want to know why.
 People don’t always have steady employment for a variety of reasons.

-Even if you took a year off to take care of your elderly parents, you need to explain the gap, you can do this in a cover letter.
+Even if you took a year off to take care of your elderly parents, you need to explain the gap.
+You can do this in a cover letter.
 Unexplained gaps on a resume don’t look good.

 If you do have gaps in your employment history, here are simple solutions to help you deal with them:

 To get started, start writing.
 Don’t worry about writing about your professional accomplishments and skills until later.
 Start by writing down the reasons why you are working on drafting a new resume.
 Consider why you are looking for a new teaching job and what you hope to accomplish when you get it.
 Eventually, you will use this information to create your resume using the correct style and format.

 If the gap in your employment history is short (less than three months in duration), don’t worry about it.
 Short gaps between jobs are perfectly normal, and a potential employer won’t give them a second thought.
 If the gap is longer than ninety days, you will have to explain, which is usually done in your cover letter.

 When you are explaining a long gap in your employment history, you need to be honest.
 Don’t spin a fantastic story and have your school principal find out the truth down the road.
 If the school finds out you were dishonest on your resume, they could use that as grounds to dismiss you (and they will always find out).
 Most schools will appreciate the honesty.

 Don’t Hide Gaps: